LoneRan/EE599CloudFinalProject/README.md

 # Requirement
 python3
 flask
+sqlalchemy
+pandas
+numpy
+pymysql

+- To install all the dependencies, run the command `pip3 install -r requirements.txt`

-To start flask application: `python3 -m flask run` (if you're using MacOS/Linux)
+- Then start flask application: `python3 -m flask run` (if you're using MacOS/Linux)

 # How to use
 1. Navigate to `http://localhost:5000`